 Nate changed two of his systems: his Saturday morning routine and what he listened to while working out and commuting.
 He made choices based on new priorities and a new desired outcome – his vision of speaking Spanish.

 By changing systems of behavior, Nate increased his opportunity for success.
 And by making Spanish a priority and having a plan, he increased his motivation and confidence for success.

-Be on the lookout for Part 12 in this series, Tools for In-the-Moment.
+Here is the link to Part 12 in this series: Tools for In-the-Moment.

 For a free copy of a comprehensive PDF workbook on these tools and concepts, send me an email at [email protected].

 I look forward to your comments and feedback.

 For more techniques and tools for your mental and emotional well-being, check out my unique and engaging self-improvement novel, The Shift Squad